Aaronfischer/drupal-base_theme/README.txt

 Introduction to @aaronfischer's Drupal Starter Theme/Boilerplate or base_theme (adaptation of Basic theme)

-Basic boasts a clean HTML5 structure with extensible CSS classes and ID's for unlimited theming possibilities as well as a top-down load order for improved SEO.
+base_theme boasts a clean HTML5 structure with extensible CSS classes for unlimited theming possibilities as well as a top-down load order for improved SEO.

-Basic's goal is to provide themers the building blocks needed to get their designs up and running quickly and simply.
+base_theme's goal is to provide themers the building blocks needed to get their designs up and running quickly and simply.

-Basic is perfect if you want a simple, smart, and flexible theme starter.
+base_theme is perfect if you want a simple, smart, and flexible theme starter.

-Less code spam, more ham.
+Note from @aaronfischer (base_theme):
+* I've been developing a number of Drupal sites lately and needed a quick/basic theme to get the ball rolling quickly, had good optimization, and was built on a skeleton boilerplate that included the basic classes/overrides I use with every project.
+BASIC was a great starting point.
+I have taken BASIC and stripped out a bit of the bloat and what I felt was unncessary code and replaced Grunt with Gulp.
+It is also using the PRPLrs Boilerplate (https://github.com/prplrs/prpl-boilerplate).

 __________________________________________________________________________________________

 Installation

-- Basic utilizes SASS for adaptive grids and layouts and general structure of the site.
+- base_theme utilizes SCSS for grids and layouts and general structure of the site.
-  It's recommended to use SASS for building out your theme.
+  It's recommended to use SCSS for building out your theme.
 You are required to download the following Ruby Gems and plugins:

   - SASS (http://sass-lang.com/)